hpc-social/blog/README.md

 repository is based on the [US-RSE community blog](https://github.com/USRSE/blog), which was also imagined, designed, and implemented by author [@vsoch](https://github.com/vsoch).

+## How do I contribute my blog?

+1. Fork the repository, clone to your machine, and checkout a new branch.
+1. Add your entry to the [_data/authors.yml](_data/authors.yml) file
+1. Generate your set of posts (instructions below)
+1. Open a pull request to the main repository!

 ## How does it work?

 ### 1. Add Metadata